How many interesting and trivia facts about Sardinia do you know?

 Sardinia has an excellent geographic position, right in the middle of the Mediterranean Sea: this has made the island an important base for business and military activities since very ancient times.

-The local Nuragic populations were already skilled with sailing and even used to be pirates, but the first outsiders to ever set a colony in Sardinia were the Phoenicians.
+The local Nuragic populations were sailors and pirates, but the first outsiders to ever set a colony in Sardinia were the Phoenicians.

-Some of their biggest cities, like Nora (nearby Cagliari) and Tharros (just some kilometers from Oristano) are still standing and can be visited – this is also because, after the Phoenician, the Punic and Romans used the same areas to live and strengthen their grip over the island.
+Some of their biggest cities, like Nora (nearby Cagliari) and Tharros (close to Oristano) are still standing and you can visit them.
+This is also because, after the Phoenician, the Punic and Romans used the same areas to live and strengthen their grip over the island.

-While the Punic kept mainly living off trade nearby the coasts, the Romans dared to venture deeper in the mountains, all the way to Barbagia – where they met strenuous opposition from the locals – which took several decades to be conquered.
+While the Punic kept mainly living off trade nearby the coasts, the Romans ventured deeper in the mountains, all the way to Barbagia.
+There, they met strenuous opposition from the locals.
+It took several years to conquer this part of the island.

-A big chunk of the road system we still use was built by the Romans and only renewed as time passed and improvements were needed.
+A big chunk of the road system we still use was built by the Romans.
+It was only renewed as time passed and it became necessary to improve it.

 After the fall of the Roman Empire, several Barbarian populations came and invaded the land, which was plagued by pirates for centuries.
-During the Giudicati era, Sardinia was heavily influenced by Pisa and Genoa which constantly tried to overthrow each other with treaties and small riots.
+During the Giudicati era, Sardinia was under the influence of Pisa and Genoa.
+They constantly tried to overthrow each other with treaties and small riots.

-After that, the island was ruled by the Spanish, the Aragonese, and the Catalan – all in different areas where their influence is still clear – and then became part of the Savoy Kingdom until the creation of modern Italy.
+After that, the Spanish, the Aragonese, and the Catalan ruled over Sardinia.
+They established themselves in different areas where their influence is still clear.
+Sardinia then became part of the Savoy Kingdom until the creation of modern Italy.

-Head over to my post The History Of Sardinia.
+Head over to my post The History Of Sardinia to learn more about the history of the island.

 It’s been a land of shepherds since the beginning of time